The Lending and Secured Finance Review: Netherlands

 To a lesser extent, joint and several liability is assumed by obligors under Dutch law syndicated financings.
 That is often the case in the context of ancillary agreements relating to, for instance, cash management.
 In such an event, the creditor is entitled to claim payment in full from each obligor.
 If an obligor pays a greater share than required, that obligor is, for that greater share, entitled to take recourse against the other obligors who paid less than they were required to in their relation to the paying obligor.
 The obligor shall be subrogated for the excess against the co-obligors and third parties, in each case up to the share of the co-obligor or third party in accordance with the relationship with that obligor.

 Also, contractually a form of credit support can be created.
 That can, for instance, be done by agreeing to (extensive) negative undertakings limiting various activities that the borrower may not engage in without the lender's consent (as is common in the vast majority of financings in the Dutch market (including LMA-based financings)).
-In essence, such negative undertakings contractually enhance the risk profile of the borrower towards the finance parties.
+In essence, these negative undertakings contractually enhance the risk profile of the borrower towards the finance parties.
 Examples of those undertakings are negative pledge undertakings that are routinely included in any credit facility and that also restrict the entering into of quasi-security (such as sale and leaseback transactions) and, although more common in leveraged transactions, covenants preventing dividend and other shareholder payments, which lenders will require to ensure that there is no 'cash leakage' from the borrower's group.

-iii Priorities and subordination
+ii Priorities and subordination

 In principle, creditors of Dutch debtors have, among themselves, an equal right to be paid from the net proceeds of all assets of their debtor in proportion to their claims.
 Their claims thus rank pari passu.
 Dutch law, however, accepts the possibility of a first ranking security right, second ranking security right, etc., with respect to both mortgage and pledge, and provides for other grounds for preference (such as rights of retention, and privileges of the Dutch tax authority and a trustee in bankruptcy).
 Similarly, a contractual arrangement between a creditor and a debtor may stipulate that a claim of a creditor shall take, in respect of all or certain other creditors, a ranking lower than that conferred by law.